 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-This section should be read in conjunction with the entry on ‘Therapies, General’.
+This section should be read in conjunction with the entry on Health: Therapies (General)

 In 2010, the ASA upheld a complaint about an ad for live blood analysis which claimed “With a live analysis, the following can be identified, including: Relative level of acidity in the body fluids and the Effects they have especially for weight loss!
 Blood sugar imbalance Vitamin deficiency, Allergies, cholesterol Uric acid and mycotoxins Gastro-intestinal tract dysfunction Detection of parasites, yeast, fungus and mould Imbalance associated with degenerative conditions”.
-The advertisers were unable to substantiate the claims and the ASA considered the ad misleading (Live Blood Test, 13 October 2010).
+The advertiser was unable to substantiate the claims and the ASA considered the ad misleading (Live Blood Test, 13 October 2010).